Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Add-MsolRoleMember.md

 ```

 ### -RoleMemberObjectId
-The object ID of the member to add.
+Specifies the unique object ID of the member to add.
-Only users can be added to a role (adding a security group is not supported).
-Either RoleMemberEmailAddress or RoleMemberObjectId should be provided.
+Specify either _RoleMemberEmailAddress_ or _RoleMemberObjectId_.

 ```yaml
 Type: Guid